Demoted tenancies

 If you rent from the council

 You can ask the council to review their decision to evict you.
-You must do this within 14 days from the date when the notice was served.

-They can do this after:
+They can do this if:

 Find out more about eviction by bailiffs